 The City of Moscow creates and defines the geographic boundaries of urban renewal districts within the city.
 The Agency works with the City and private sector to remedy blight and to facilitate economic development as directed by specific urban renewal plans adopted by the Moscow City Council.
 The Agency provides funding for these efforts through the use of tax incremental financing.

-Agency Commissioners are appointed by the Mayor and confirmed by the City Council, with terms as authorized by Moscow City Council Resolution 2008-17.
+Agency Boardmembers are appointed by the Mayor and confirmed by City Council, with terms as authorized by Moscow City Council Resolution 2008-17.
 Two members are appointed from the Moscow City Council, one member from the Latah County Board of Commissioners, and four from the citizenry at large.
 Terms are staggered such that no more than three members expire in any given year.
-The Board of Commissioners elects the Chair, Vice-Chair and Secretary from the ranks of the Commission annually; the Treasurer office may be filled by Commissioners or by staff appointments made by the Commission.
+The Boardmembers elects the Chair, Vice-Chair and Secretary from the ranks of the Board annually; the Treasurer office may be filled by Boardmembers or by staff appointments made by the Board.
 The City of Moscow provides ongoing staff support to assist with operational needs of the Agency.

 Steve McGeehan, 2023 Chair